Get the fastest Massachusetts LLC formation online and rely on us to serve as your resident agent

 But that’s not the only potential problem.
 Let’s say your business is sued, but the process server can’t locate your company’s resident agent.
 In that situation, not only would your business be out of compliance, but you also wouldn’t know about the case against you.
 You could lose your opportunity to defend yourself in court.

 The designation of your Massachusetts registered agent should occur during the initial formation process of your business entity.
-When filing your formation documents with the Massachusetts Secretary of the Commonwealth, such as the Articles of Incorporation for a corporation or the Certificate of Organization for an LLC, you must list your chosen registered agent.
+When filing your formation documents with the Massachusetts Secretary of the Commonwealth, such as the Articles of Incorporation for a corporation or the Massachusetts certificate of organization for an LLC, you must list your chosen registered agent.
 If you don’t fill in this section, the state will reject your filing.
 This step is pivotal to starting your business on the right legal footing, with a registered agent ready to handle essential correspondences from day one.

 It’s also important to note that you must promptly report to the state any changes to your registered agent, whether it’s a change in address or a new agent altogether.
 We’ll cover how to do that later on in this guide.